-Revisions are a normal situation in any studio session – in remote session they are to, but the good thing is that you can tracks revised without extra cost up to a certain number and musicians have the time to absorbs your instructions properly and have a final track that is 100% what you imagined.
+Revisions are a normal situation in any studio session – in remote sessions, they are too, but the good thing is that you can track revised without extra cost up to a certain number and musicians have the time to absorbs your instructions properly and have a final track that is 100% what you imagined.

 6- You have more alternatives to find the right remote session player

-There are plenty of sources where to find session players and view their work portfolio before ordering.
-You could even chat ant talk about the project before ordering the tracks.
+There are plenty of sources where to find session players and view their work portfolios before ordering.
+You could even chat and talk about the project before ordering the tracks.

 Thousands of session players compete online and you can find very specific styles that are very hard the found in local studios in even big cities sometimes.
 My advice would be to find a player that blends his style with a “Serving the song” attitude.